reallyfancy/reallyfancy.github.io/README.md

 ## About me

-I’m a game programmer with over a decade of games industry experience.
+I’m a generalist game programmer with over a decade of experience.

-I’m a generalist who can pick up (and enjoy!) whatever’s needed.
-I’m particularly knowledgeable about gameplay programming and performance optimisation, and I also have a solid understanding of engine code and graphics programming.
-I’ve shipped or supported games for all major platforms.
+I’m a generalist who can pick up (and enjoy!) whatever’s needed, and I’ve shipped and supported games for all major modern platforms.
+I'm skilled with Unity, Unreal, and in-house engines.

-I know the Unity engine inside out - I worked there for six years, and led their European tier 3 support team.
-I'm also experiend with Unreal and with in-house engines.

-I’ve spoken at conferences all over the world and lectured at degree level.
+As well as I writing code, I have experience leading teams, speaking at conferences all over the world, and lecturing at degree level.

-Outside of work, I make [short games](https://reallyfancy.itch.io/) and [music](https://fakemice.bandcamp.com/releases).
+Outside of work, I make [short games](https://reallyfancy.itch.io/) and [electronic music](https://fakemice.bandcamp.com/releases).
 I'm involved with the local games community and I regularly volunteer at events.

-## Freelance work

-I'm available for freelance work.
-I specialise in consultancy about Unity games, with a focus on performance optimisation, architectural best practices, and porting.

-For more information, rates, or availability, please send me an email.

 ### Talks and panels